peteroupc/peteroupc.github.io/sampling.md

 [^10]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.

 [^11]: Goyal, V. and Sigman, K., 2012.
 On simulating a class of Bernstein polynomials.
 ACM Transactions on Modeling and Computer Simulation (TOMACS), 22(2), pp.1-5.

+[^12]: Liu., R.C., Brown, L.D., "Nonexistence of informative unbiased estimators in singular problems", Annals of Statistics 21(1), 1993.

+[^13]: Hirano, Keisuke, and Jack R. Porter.
+"Impossibility results for nondifferentiable functionals."
+Econometrica 80, no. 4 (2012): 1769-1790.